 Feeling even a bit frustrated?
-It may be killing you
+It may cause more harm than you think

 You get stressed out by other drivers on your morning commute.
 Then your DVR fails to record the finale of The Bachelor.
 And, as usual, you can’t seem to dig out of your email inbox.